SaiKrishnaMohan7/Playground/k8s/README.md

     - Pod to Pod comm within same node and between nodes
     - Pod to Service comm: solved by kind: Service (k8s sees Pods as VMs running in network with IPs assigned to them, IPs are dynamic!)
     - External to Service comm: Via kind: Service, type: LoadBalancer or via Ingresses (logical separation of routing rules)
-      - Ingresses configure a Level 7 Load Balancer (IP Layer; HTTP/HTTPS) and provides TLS, Name-based virtual Routing, Load Balancing and custom rules
+      - Ingresses configure a Level 7 Load Balancer (Application Layer) and provides TLS, Name-based virtual Routing, Load Balancing and custom rules
       - Ingress Contoller: an app that looks for changes to the Ingress Resource configuration (just like any other contollerm talks to etcd via the API server on the Control plane)

 ## kubectl Imperative commands